When circumcision may be necessary

 - inflammation of the shaft of the penis

-Balanoposthitis can be successfully treated using antibiotics.
+Balanitis can be successfully treated using antibiotics.
 Most people do not have further infections.
-Circumcision is usually recommended only in adults in rare cases where someone has repeated infections (recurrent balanoposthitis).
+Circumcision is usually recommended only in adults in rare cases where someone has repeated infections (recurrent balanitis).

 Urinary tract infections

-Research has found that circumcised boys are 10 to 14 times less likely to catch a UTI than uncircumcised boys.
+Research has found that circumcised boys are around 10 times less likely to catch a UTI than uncircumcised boys.
 This is because many UTIs are thought to be caused by bacteria that gather inside the foreskin before spreading to the urinary system.

 However, most UTIs are mild and do not cause serious damage.
 Circumcision is usually only recommended if a boy has a risk factor that increases the likelihood of repeated UTIs.
 Repeated UTIs can cause kidney damage.